 1840 Wesleyan Ragged School established by Mrs Miller from Todds Lane Wesleyan chapel in her husband’s grocery shop at the lower end of Scarletwell Street.

-1865 A hall acquired as a Mission Hall.
+1865 A hall was acquired as a Mission Hall.
 In the “shape of a barn with elongated ecclesiastical windows”.

 1880s Preaching services commenced.